Last Updated on 03/04/2026

 Is Quality The Real Issue?

 Yes, quality is an essential factor in the link-building process.
-Initially, link builders were able to focus on obtaining as many backlinks as possible, regardless of their quality.
+Initially, link-builders focused on acquiring as many backlinks as possible, regardless of their quality.

 Search engines, on the other hand, have become more intelligent and increasingly penalize pages with low-quality backlinks.
-This means it is now more important than ever to prioritize the creation of high-quality backlinks.
+This means it is now more important than ever to prioritize creating high-quality backlinks.

 - Earning ‘good’ links is often tricky, and building many good connections daily is no easy task.